 Difference Between SEO vs SEM – Features, Overview, and More

 Difference Between SEO vs SEM – The only difference is that Search Engine Optimization (SEO) focuses on optimizing a website to get circulation from organic search results.
 Here, on the other hand, Search Engine Marketing (SEM) aims to get traffic and visibility from organic and paid searches.
+The primary distinction between the two is that Search Engine Optimization (SEO) concentrates on improving a website in order to draw visitors from natural search results.
+On the other side, Search Engine Marketing’s (SEM) objective is to increase exposure and traffic from both sponsored and organic search.

 SEO is the practice of recurrently optimizing a website to rank in the organic, non-paid search engine results pages (SERPs).
 However, Google uses 200+ ranking signals in its algorithm.
 So, SEO can be alienated into four main subcategories : on-page SEO, off-page SEO, technical SEO, and User Interaction Signals.